 The current tea house is the Museum of Ethnography's second.
 The first Zui-Kui-Tei was built in 1935, close to the location of the current tea house.
 This was destroyed by fire in unexplained circumstances in October 1969.

 In connection with Ebba Gedelius' 90th birthday, a fund was established for the tea house.
 The fund should look after the maintenance of the tea house and its activities.
 Would you like to make a donation to the fund?
 Deposit your donation in our account, PlusGiro 60 89 45-2

 See what the tea house looks like here:

 The following activities take place in the tea house, in collaboration with the Japanese Tea Society:

 - Demonstrations of the Japanese tea ceremony take place on weekends, between May and October.
-Please book in advance, as the demonstrations are very popular (see the museum's calendar).

 - Private tea ceremonies, for example, in conjunction with business events or family celebrations, or simply in order to experience traditional Japanese culture in a private setting, may be arranged on request.